-- 701.26a To proliferate means to choose any number of permanents and/or players that have a counter, then give each exactly one additional counter of a kind that permanent or player already has. - 701.26b If a permanent or player chosen this way has more than one kind of counter, the player who is proliferating chooses which kind of counter to add.

-701.26c In a Two-Headed Giant game, poison counters are shared by the team.
+- 701.26a To proliferate means to choose any number of permanents and/or players that have a counter, then give each one additional counter of each kind that permanent or player already has. - 701.26b In a Two-Headed Giant game, poison counters are shared by the team.
 If more than one player on a team is chosen this way, only one of those players can be given an additional poison counter.
+The player who proliferates chooses which player that is.
 See rule 810, "Two-Headed Giant Variant."